fouzdertech/business-suite-doc/customer-relationship-management/groups.md

 ## Accessing Customer Groups

-1. Log in to your CloudOnex Business Suite dashboard
+1. Log in to your FouzderIT Business Suite dashboard
 2. Navigate to **Customers → Groups**

 ## Creating Customer Groups